Starter Guide to Requirements Management

 Link TypeRelation Description

-SatisfactionLeads from a low-level requirement to its source upper-level requirement from which it was derived.
-An upper-level requirement is a requirement that is defined at an upper-level document either in the “V” model or in the project hierarchy.
+DerivationLeads from a low-level requirement to its source upper-level requirement or design decision from which it was derived.
+An upper-level requirement can be defined either in the same document or in an upper-level document.
+The upper-level document can be at a different stage in the “V” model or can reside in a parent project in the hierarchical project tree.

 VerificationLeads from a test/verification in the test/verification plan and test description to the verified requirement.